 Ingredients

-- 1 medium sweet pastry shell (24 cm) see notes for the alternative
+- 1 medium sweet pastry shell (24 cm)

-- 250 g mascarpone
+- 250 g mascarpone cheese cold

-- 50 ml double cream
+- 50 ml double cream (heavy cream) cold

-- 6 tablespoon lemon curd
+- 6 tablespoon lemon curd homemade or shop-bought

-- 2 small passion fruit (seeds and juice separated)
+- 2 small passion fruit seeds and juice separated

-- 30 g pistachios chopped
+- 30 g unsalted pistachios chopped

 Instructions